Page owner: Membership director

 A founder member of the Society, Naomi Laredo joined its first committee as secretary, later becoming PR coordinator, and was a member of the team that drew up the first code of practice.
 After a spell on the Accreditation and Registration Board, she returned to the committee in 1999 and served as chair from 2000 to 2004.
 During this period, the accreditation test in proofreading was introduced and the Society became a limited company.

-She is also a member of the Society of Indexers, Mediterranean Editors and Translators, and the Board of Editors in the Life Sciences.
+Until she retired in 2019, she was also a member of the Society of Indexers, Mediterranean Editors and Translators, and the Board of Editors in the Life Sciences.

 After leaving university with a classics degree, Michèle Moody worked in special medical libraries before going freelance in the late 1970s as an editor, proofreader and indexer, mainly in the fields of medicine, cookery and gardening.
 In 1988 she helped Norma Whitcombe set up the SfEP and became its first membership secretary, then became its chair following Norma's death a year later.
 She also served as chair for the Society of Indexers, helping to bring in a new simplified system for council and then an executive board.
 Her main areas of interest include gardening, cookery, quilting and walking, now that she has retired from medical editing.
 She now runs adult workshops in both her professional and interest fields.